rshurts/dockerized-node-with-flow/README.md

 ### Commands

-- `yarn run pretty` to format your code.
+- `yarn pretty` to format your code.
-- `yarn run lint` to lint your code.
+- `yarn lint` to lint your code.
-- `yarn run jest` to perform the jest tests.
+- `yarn jest` to perform the jest tests.
-- `yarn run flow` to check for type errors.
+- `yarn flow` to check for type errors.
-- `yarn run test` to check for lint, type, and test errors.
+- `yarn test` to check for lint, type, and test errors.

 ### Debugging

 In development mode, `localhost:5858` is exposed for remote Node.js debugging.

 ## Testing

-To quickly run the unit tests and linter, you can run `yarn test` locally.

 Run `docker-compose -f docker-compose.test.yml up` to test things locally in the container or use this in a [Docker Cloud Autobuild](https://docs.docker.com/docker-cloud/builds/automated-build/) or extend the compose file to include other services and run integration tests.